Preview

 Supported formats

-- Markdown — Rendered as HTML with full LaTeX math support via KaTeX, syntax-highlighted code blocks, and clean typography
+• Markdown — Rendered as HTML with KaTeX-backed math support, syntax-highlighted code blocks, and clean typography when the live preview command supports those features

 How it works

-For documents with heavy math notation (common in research drafts), the preview ensures all LaTeX expressions render correctly.
-Inline math ($...$) and display math ($$...$$) are both supported.
-Tables, citation lists, and nested blockquotes all render with proper formatting.
+For documents with heavy math notation (common in research drafts), the preview path is intended to render common inline math ($...$), display math ($$...$$), tables, citation lists, and nested blockquotes when the live preview command or shell renderer supports them.

 Customization